 The next Cabinet of Curiosities workshops are taking place on these dates.
 Each date is a separate, all-inclusive class.

 Sunday, May 12th from 11 am to 1 pm

 What will students learn?

-- Entomology: Learn how to rehydrate and preserve your own moth or butterfly specimen and take it home with you.
+Entomology: Learn how to rehydrate and preserve your own moth or butterfly specimen AND a large beetle specimen and take them home with you.
 Students will receive guidance through the process as well as information on how to procure specimens online and in the wild in the future.

 About the class: